 So why else would someone want these logos on their website?
-To understand this on a deeper level, we need to dive into the benefits of Cyber Essentials which can bring value to your organisation in different ways.
+To understand this on a deeper level, we need to dive into the benefits of Cyber Essentials, which can bring value to your organisation in different ways.

 The Cyber Essentials Process

-Getting the Cyber Essentials logos on your website is a four step process:
+Getting the Cyber Essentials logos on your website is a four-step process:

 My advice?
 Ask yourself what you want and do your research!

-Meeting the Cyber Essentials standard
+2. Meet the Cyber Essentials standard

 To be able to meet the Cyber Essentials standard, your IT infrastructure needs to meet the requirements to be able to begin the technical process.
 You can view the requirements for IT infrastructure here.

-Passing Cyber Essentials
+3. Pass Cyber Essentials

-Using The Cyber Essentials Logo
+4. Use The Cyber Essentials Logo

-You can use the logo on:
+You can use the logo on the following: